pavelsof/ipavec/README.md

-This is the home of my bachelor thesis, **IPA alignment using vector representations**, which presents several different methods for obtaining embeddings of IPA segments in vector space for the purposes of IPA sequence alignment.
-The repo contains the code implementation, the training and evaluation data, as well as the thesis paper.
+This is the home of my bachelor thesis, **IPA alignment using vector representations**, which presents several different methods for obtaining embeddings of IPA segments in vector space for the purposes of aligning IPA-encoded sound sequences.
+The repo contains the code implementation, the training and evaluation data, and the thesis paper.

 ## setup